 If you’re working tell your employer

 The best way to tell them?
 Write a letter.
 This was advice given to me by my Occupational Therapist, it gives them something for your work record and takes the pressure off you having to explain everything there and then.
-In the letter, say you’ve had a brain injury and describe what you struggle with most.
-Then explain how they might be able to help accommodate those difficulties and invite any questions that will help to open up a comfortable conversation and help them learn more about your injury and the support they can provide.
+In the letter say you’ve had a brain injury and describe what you struggle with most.
+Then explain how they might be able to help accommodate those difficulties and invite any questions that will help to open up a comfortable conversation, this will help them learn more about your injury and the support they can provide.

-There are definitely difficult things to face when you’ve had a brain injury, but I hope that some of these tips will help anybody going through the same thing (or has a family member who has been injured) Please feel free to ask any questions below.
+There are so many difficult things to face when you’ve had a brain injury but I hope that some of these tips will help.